Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 | Edit before saving | Yes | No | No | No |

-| Free tier | Yes (25/mo) | Yes (25/mo) | Waitlist | Limited |
+| Free tier | Yes (25/mo) | Yes (25/mo) | Yes | Limited |

-| Best for | One-off saves | Automated workflows | Replacing Gmail | Complex multi-app logic |
+| Best for | One-off saves | Automated workflows | Gmail-only Notion users | Complex multi-app logic |

-Newsletter Archive
+Newsletter archive

 Subscribing to newsletters is easy.
 Finding that one article you remember reading three months ago is not.
 Forward your newsletters to a Notion database and you get a searchable, filterable archive.

-Client Email CRM
+Client email CRM

 Forward emails from client domains automatically, or use the Gmail add-on to selectively save important conversations.
 Either way, every email becomes a searchable entry in your Notion CRM.

-Receipt and Invoice Tracking
+Receipt and invoice tracking

 Tax season is less painful when every receipt is already organized.
 Forward purchase confirmations and invoices to a Notion database, then filter by vendor, date, or amount.

-This works especially well for support teams, agencies, or anyone who receives work requests via email.
-The email becomes a task, and your team works through the backlog in Notion.
+Turn emails into actionable tasks.
+Forward emails to a shared Notion database where your team can assign, prioritize, and track them.
+This works especially well for support teams, agencies, or anyone who gets work requests via email.
+The email becomes a task with all the context attached, and your team works through the backlog in Notion.

 Can you connect Gmail to Notion?